danielbodnar/awesome-stars/README.md

 ## distributed-systems

+- [honzaap/Systemizer](https://github.com/honzaap/Systemizer) - A system design tool that allows you to simulate data flow of distributed systems.
 - [ergo-services/ergo](https://github.com/ergo-services/ergo) - An actor-based framework with network transparency.
 For creating event-driven architecture using technologies and design patterns of Erlang/OTP in Golang.
 Zero dependencies.
 - [cosmonic/concordance](https://github.com/cosmonic/concordance) - Opinionated Event Sourcing Framework based on wasmCloud
 - [karanpratapsingh/system-design](https://github.com/karanpratapsingh/system-design) - Learn how to design systems at scale and prepare for system design interviews